shartge/testssl-web/README.md

 You can configure the number of uWSGI processes and threads inside the container via the variables `UWSGI_PROCESSES` and `UWSGI_THREADS`.
 Both control how many SSL tests can be run concurrently.

+The default is to have 4 uWSGI processes with 2 threads each.

 Example:

 ```